abhimaitrey/cloudqna/PaaS-QnA.md

 ### What are the key differences between Service Principal and Managed Identity?
 And which one would be recommended and why?

 Ans.

+### How does Application Gateway and Web Application Firewall works?

+Ans.

+### What is Active-Active and Active-Passive machenism and where do they use?

+Ans.